Pacers vs. Bucks Player Props Betting Odds

 |AST

-- Antetokounmpo's 30.2 points per game average is 3.3 fewer than Thursday's over/under.
+- Antetokounmpo's 30.3 points per game average is 4.2 fewer than Wednesday's over/under.

 Check out all the prop bet options FanDuel has to offer!